FabianHahn/shoveler-spatialos/README.md

 Each player is represented by a sphere that can move around in the world with arrow key controls but collides with objects, and can dig a hole in the ground at their current position by clicking the right mouse button.
 World data is dynamically streamed in and out as players move around or press the W and S keys to zoom, which will adjust their interest to always keep the screen filled.
 Players can see each other moving around and digging holes, and everything in the world is fully persistent even if players disconnect.
+Lightweight bot clients can be started that more around randomly in the world and cause load similar to what a player would generate for scale testing.

 The tileset assets used in this demo were kindly provided to me by [Charles Micou](https://github.com/CharlesMicou).